toddy15/isoquery/man/isoquery.rst

   MX      MEX     484     Mexico

-Should you need the translations of the countries' names, just specify in which locale you'd like to see the output.
+Should you need the translations of the countries' names, just specify in which *locale* you'd like to see the output.
-Please note that the original English name will be shown if there is no translation available for the specified locale.
+Please note that the original English name will be shown if there is no translation available for the specified *locale*.

 ::